 Sometimes I read packaging before I buy a product.
 Sometimes I don't.
 In a world with ridiculous warning labels, I find myself ignoring them more and more because some defy all common sense.

 Working in a middle school the Tide Pod challenge is a recent favorite example of things that just make me shake my head.
 The warning labels are clear, but the age group engaging in the behavior is old enough to know better.
 Thank goodness that the internet trend came and went.

 Now, there are no warning labels on this.
 Just the gentle reminder of "for external use only."
 But for the first time in a long time, I smelled this and understood why.

 This smells good.
 It smells like a super fresh smoothie.

-Aside from the pleasant fruity fragrance I was shocked how heavy this packaging.
-This doesn’t feel like cheap drugstore packaging.
+Aside from the pleasant fruity fragrance I was shocked at how heavy this packaging was.
+This doesn't feel like cheap drugstore packaging.

-This is a heavy glass jar with a generous 2 ounces a product.
+This is a heavy glass jar with a generous 2 ounces.
 And yes, a little goes a long way.

 While I loved the feel of the jar, I was a bit concerned about having a glass jar in the shower.

 This is no delicate jar.
 It's thick and sturdy.
 I would still be careful though.